Zhou Xiaoping

 Zhou Xiaoping (周小平 (Zhōu Xiǎopíng)) is a Chinese essayist and popular blogger.
 He is known for his support of the ruling Chinese Communist Party, and for his most well-known work, Please Do Not Fail This Era!.

 Early life

 Zhou Xiaoping was born and raised in Zigong, Sichuan.

 Career

 After junior high school, Zhou started to publish works in 1996.
 "Cutlassfish Zhou" (周带鱼) became the nickname for his nationalist, pro-Communist, pro-Chinese government and anti-American writing.

-He is a supporter of Chinese Communist Party rule and has expressed nationalist, anti-American and anti-Western sentiment.
+He is a supporter of the Chinese Communist Party and has expressed nationalist, anti-American and anti-Western sentiment.

-Zhou is noted for praising the General Secretary of the Chinese Communist Party Xi Jinping at a conference on art and literature.
-Xi praised Zhou for spreading positive energy in 2014.
+Zhou is noted for praising Xi Jinping, the General Secretary of the Chinese Communist Party, at the 2014 Beijing Forum on Literature and Art.
+Xi praised Zhou along with Hua Qianfang, another internet writer, for spreading positive energy in 2014.

 Personal life

 On 25 March 2017, he married opera singer Wang Fang.